DIN-Foundation/bcs-ntnu-2021/paper/01-introduction.md

 - Give specification writers some feedback about how easy it is to adopt their specifications.
 - Prove and reflect on interoperability in the SSI-space.

-## 1.4.1 Goals
+## 1.4.1 Effektmål

+- Engage with the broader DIF-community during development.

+## 1.4.2 Resultatmål

-1. Present and demonstrate an application which solves a real-world SSI-problem in a Nordic Context.
+- Present and demonstrate an application which solves a real-world SSI-problem in a Nordic Context.
-2. Develop the application as an open-source project, on behalf, and in the name of, the DIN-Foundation.
+- Develop the application as an open-source project, on behalf, and in the name of, the DIN-Foundation.

-3. Engage with the broader DIF-community during development.
+## 1.4.3 Læringsmål

 ## 1.5 Target audience